Tanchjim tanya frequency response

 Soundstage

-The Tanchjim Tanya offers a soundstage that is intimate rather than expansive.
-This means that the music feels close and personal, with instruments and vocals positioned near the listener.
-While the soundstage is not particularly wide, it is well-proportioned and suits the overall warm and intimate sound signature of the Tanya.
+The tonality of the Tanya is intimate rather than expansive.
+Thus, it makes music feel close and personal, with instruments and vocals positioned right near the listener.
+Although the soundstage is not particularly wide, it’s perfectly proportional and suited to the warm, intimate overall sound signature of the Tanya.

 Imaging